Find here the admission requirements for music entry auditions.

 Auditions for undergraduate degrees are carried out in two rounds (expect for early music disciplines who only have one) called Admissibilité and Admission.

 For musical creation and musical culture disciplines the first round is an examination of the application file and the second is an audition and/or a written exam.

 Auditions for Masters degrees are only done in one round called Admission.

 Auditions for Doctorates and Artist Diploma are carried out in two rounds, the first round being an examination of the application files and the second being an audition.

-The entrance exam dates and registration periods can be find HERE.
+The entrance exam dates and registration periods can be found HERE.

 Undergraduate (Diplôme National Supérieur Professionnel de Musicien) and Master’s degrees :

 If the candidate is under or over the age limits and would still like to apply they can ask for a dispensation.
-Dispensation request must be sent by email at preinscription.concours, along with a detailed curriculum vitae.
+Dispensation request must be sent via the registration platform, along with a detailed curriculum vitae.

 The request will be examined by the Director of studies who will take the decision to grant the dispensation or not.